tronprotocol/tron-grid/README.md

 # Tron-Grid

 Tron-Grid uses SpringBoot to provide a query interface.
-It takes Java-Tron and writes event into Mongo DB.
 The user can poll the Smart Contract's details.
 Refer to the following link for Java Tron details:

 ```
 https://github.com/tronprotocol/java-tron